-- before the end of the relevant assessment year; or - before the completion of regular assessment, - whichever is earlier. - (vi) In case of companies deriving loss for any assessment year, filing of return of income within due date laid down in Section 139(1) is compulsory - - (a) Only where the Department issues notice to the assessee-company - (b) for domestic companies only - (c) for foreign companies only - (d) for all companies
+- · before the end of the relevant assessment year; or - before the completion of regular assessment, - whichever is earlier. - (vi) (d) for all companies

 As per sec.
 139(1), every company is required to file its return of income irrespective of size of income.